enrightc/The-Gourmet-Cake-Club/README.md

 - Direct links to prominent sections, including "Home," "Cake of the Month," and "Baking Tips," guide users to relevant content.
 - Additionally, the page suggests refreshing the browser or checking the URL for any typos.
 - This thoughtful approach aims to engage users positively, redirecting them to valuable content or helping them troubleshoot common issues.
-- User expiernece is priortised even in the case of a missing page, offering guidance and alternatives to keep visitors connected with The Gourmet Cake Club's delightful offerings.
+- User experience is priortised even in the case of a missing page, offering guidance and alternatives to keep visitors connected with The Gourmet Cake Club's delightful offerings.

 404 Error Page:
 ![404 Error Page screenshot](docs/readme-images/404-error-page.png)